ARON97/Blog/README.md

 To display it in the views pull up the index.html.erb and modify it To paginate the users articles
 Go to users_controller.rb and modify the show action and then go to show.html.erb and modify it

+LOGIN FORM
+Create a route
+Create a controller(sessions_controller.rb)
+Create post and delete in routes.rb
+Create the view in sessions(password fields autofocus must be off) AUTHENTICATE AND LOGIN USERS
+Modify the create action
+To logout users modify the destroy action and create a logout link in the navigation

+Restricting activities users can perform based on weather they are logged in or out Methods will be created in the application_controller.rb Then used to modify the navigation bar when the user is logged in or out

+To avoid redundant code
+before_action :set_user, only: [:edit, :update, :show], add this in the first line of the class Then create a private method def set_user
+	@user = User.find(params[:id])
+end

+Display the sign up button only if the user is not logged in Modify the home action in the PagesController

+Restrict actions and controllers
+This is done when entering URL's
+Insert the following code in articles_controller.rb "before_action :require_user, except: [:index, :show]" before_action :require_same_user, only: [:edit, :update, :destroy] And then create the method def require_same_user
+	# if the logged in user has not created this article
+	if current_user != @article.user
+		flash[:danger] = "You can only edit or delete your own article" redirect_to root_path
+	end
+end